Skip advert

 Eye tests for motorists

-Drivers aged over 70 could face losing their licence if they fail their tri-annual eyesight test under new rules to reduce the number of fatalities on UK roads.
+Drivers aged over 70 could face losing their licence if they fail an eyesight test that will be taken every three years.
+This is under new rules designed to to reduce the number of fatalities on UK roads.

 The proposed changes are set to be published in the autumn as part of a new road safety strategy alongside other measures such as a reduction in drink-drive limits.
 They come months after a senior coroner declared the UK’s current eyesight rules to be “ineffective and unsafe”.